Santal NabataeaSold Out

 black pepper, black currant leaf, apricot, nerium oleander, opoponax, Australian santalum album sandalwood, Indian sandalwood, coffee

-License Info: Mona di Orio Santal Nabataea sample is a hand decanted sample from the original licensed design house fragrance.
-This item is not a licensed design house product.
+DISCLAIMER: Our samples and decants are independently repackaged by Scent Split - Houston, TX 77036.
+Scent Split repackages genuine fragrances into our Scent Split travel spray.
+Scent Split is not associated with the designer, or the designer's manufacturer in any way.
+Original bottle not included.
+Mona di Orio Santal Nabataea sample is hand decanted from the original fragrance bottle. this item is not a licensed design house product. .
 The customer will receive the original fragrance hand poured into a sterile vial.
 Scent Split is not affiliated with, endorsed, sponsored or supported by the design house in any manner.
 Scent Split is not in any way affiliated with Mona di Orio.
 All perfume samples and decants are hand decanted into glass sprayable atomizers for 2ml, 5ml, 9ml and 30ml bottles and glass dabber vials into 1ml samples from the original fragrances by the original brands and sent to you carefully so that you can enjoy small quantities of fragrances you've been wanting to try and weren’t otherwise able to.

 Customer ReviewsWrite a review